Find cheap flights to Cuba

 Flights To Cuba

 Cuba flights departing from the UK and heading there without stops can take around ten hours to arrive.
 Havana flights land at Jose Marti International Airport which is 20 minutes outside the capital and the best place to start cheap holidays in Cuba.
+Often it can be worth keeping an eye out for cheap last minute flights if your outbound dates are flexible.

 Direct Flights to Cuba